James Murrell: Investigations

 Three decades after Murrell's death, in the late 19th century, Morrison visited Hadleigh on a holiday, expressing the view that the area was "still in the eighteenth century as regards aspect, costume, habits, and mode of thought".
 He learned about Murrell, and decided "to write a story about him", believing that "some might find it hard to believe that such a man, practicing such arts and wielding such influence, could have lived so recently within so short a distance from London".
 The landlord of the Castle Inn, a local pub, showed Morrison to the house in which Murrell had once lived, and the journalist was also able to meet with Choppen, the smith who had made Murrell's witch bottles.
 Morrison found that Choppen was living in a small house on the outskirts of Hadleigh; the craftsman revealed that while he had none of the bottles left, he was in possession of Murrell's spectacles.
-Morrison subsequently met with Murrell's son Edward – "a short, sturdy old fellow, with ashock head of loose, white hair" – who was then living in Thundersley.
-Morrison subsequently authored Cunning Murrell, a fictitious account of Murrell's life, as well as a more objective account, the latter for The Strand magazine.
+Morrison subsequently met with Murrell's son Edward – "a short, sturdy old fellow, with a shock head of loose, white hair" – who was then living in Thundersley.
+Morrison subsequently wrote Cunning Murrell, a fictitious account of Murrell's life, as well as a more objective account, the latter for The Strand magazine.
 It was Morrison's novel that turned Murrell into a national figure and "inflated the name of the old Essex wizard above all others of his craft".

 At the turn of the century between the 19th and 20th, the Reverend King, an antiquarian who worked as the vicar of Leigh, began to examine Murrell's life, believing it to have had some significance, although never completed his research.

 Murrell's correspondences and papers – then contained in the wooden chest owned by his son – were examined by Morrison during the course of his research.
 Morrison discovered that Murrell was in possession of the manuscript of Key of Solomon grimoire on which he based his magical practise.

 These texts survived until 1956, at which point they were burned by someone who did not believe them to be of any importance.
 Many of Murrell's handwritten books were also lost, although his scrapbook of astrological data had survived until at least the late 1950s, when it was in the collection of a local man who also possessed Murrell's iron churchwarden pipe.

 Maple published a 1960 paper on Murrell in the Folklore Society's journal, Folklore, which was based both on the earlier textual sources and on oral traditions that he had obtained from elderly residents of the district.
 These included one of his descendants, a Mrs Murrell of Westcliff-on-Sea.
 Troubled by the mixed reception that Murrell had, she expressed the view that he was a good man.
 She also commented that Murrell's power to control mechanical objects had remained within the family, characterising them as "natural mechanics".